gsvamsikrishna/Read-from-Multiple-collections-using-single-MongoDB-Source-Connector/README.md

-# Read from Multiple MongoDb Collections using a Single MongoDB Source Connector
+# Read from Multiple MongoDB Collections using a Single MongoDB Source Connector

 When configuring MongoDB Source connector on Confluent Cloud UI or using JSON file in case of Self-managed Connectors, you can see a property called "Collection".